hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 > }
 > ```

-Now that we have created both of these objects, let's take a quick look at the metadata to see how it looks:
+Now that we have created both of these objects, let's take a quick look at the metadata:

 ```r
 # Check the metadata in the new Seurat objects